teekay/mbot_nodebots/README.md

 Time to play with some code.
 There are plenty of examples in the examples directory that you can learn from.
 You can run from a command line using the command `node examples/file.js`.

 Once you're done with an example, close the program by pressing `Ctrl + c` twice.

-If you get the error `Error: Cannot find module 'johnny-five'` or another module, try running the command `npm install` from the `mbot_nodebots` directory.

 ### LEDs